What is the MIND diet?

 Diets high in saturated fat, sugar, and refined carbohydrates are associated with worse cognitive function and increased dementia risk.
 Alternatively, diets characterized by high intakes of vegetables and fruit, limited meat consumption, and the use of olive oil as a primary dietary fat are associated with decreased risk of dementia and other cognitive diseases.

-Join our mailing list or make an appointment for our nutrition services:
+To learn more about our nutrition services, join our mailing list or make an appointment :

 LIFESTYLE@PACIFICNEURO.ORG